 • “When gold is mined, tons of dirt must be moved to get an ounce of gold.
 But one doesn’t go into the mine looking for dirt.
 One goes in looking for gold.
 That’s the way spouses develop healthy relationships.
 Unhealthy couples only see the dirt.
 If you want a great relationship, look for the good, not the bad.
 The more good qualities we look for in each other, the more good qualities we’re going to find.”
 (Les and Leslie Parrott)

 • Like radar units, your children see the health of your marriage; and it matters to them.
 Proactively make your marriage as healthy as possible.

 • “Give some Vitamin F2 every day.
 What is Vitamin F2, you ask?
 Flirt and Fun.
 We usually get instructions to take vitamins.
 How about giving some every day to the love of your life?
 Think of marriage like a marathon; it’s long, you’ll get tired, and you need the water of motivation to keep going.
 Laughing together and keeping that spark of flirtatious love alive will add a little joy to every day –even the hard ones.”
 (Maggie Reyes)

 • “What keeps a marriage healthy is that everything comes down to this truth: A husband and wife are one, as Christ and the Spirit are one.”
 (Mike Mason)

 We hope these tips are insightful and helpful.
 Perhaps you could even post below a tip or two below that could help encourage others.
-We also hope you’ll visit our Facebook and Twitter pages daily —looking at and then taking in the benefit of these daily marriage vitamins.
+We also hope you’ll visit our Facebook and Twitter pages daily.
+Prayerfully look at them and take in the benefit of these daily marriage vitamins.